 12 city corporations: 17,000-tonne waste generated daily

-Through recycling, the waste will be turned to wealth while also preventing pollution, he said in reply to a query.
+Through recycling, the waste will be turned into wealth while also preventing pollution, he said in reply to a query.

 The minister also said work is going on to verify proposals on producing power from waste from all city corporations except Barishal and Rajshahi.